KacperOldz/javaExercices/README.md

 12. Stream.allMatch()
 - returns true if all elements of the stream match the given predicate, otherwise returns false

+13. Stream.reduce()
+- performs a reduction on the elements of the stream.
+It combines all elements of the stream into a single result

 ## Definitions